seenthattinker/Conceptinero/government/eligible.md

-#### 2.1.2 Did the effort involve formulating hypotheses specifically aimed at reducing or eliminating that uncertainty? {#s2_1_2}
+#### 2.1.2 Did the effort involve formulating hypotheses specifically aimed at reducing or eliminating that uncertainty?

 Formulating
 a [hypothesis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#hypthss)
 designed to resolve the [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty) is an essential step and requires observing and understanding the subject matter of the problem.
-Here, "hypothesis" means an idea, consistent with known facts, that serves as a starting point for further investigation to prove or disprove that idea.
+Here, *hypothesis* means an idea, consistent with known facts, that serves as a starting point for further investigation to prove or disprove that idea.
 The meaning of the term hypothesis is applied in the most general sense and is sufficiently